-What Is Stuntphone.com?Stuntphone.com is an online database of Qualified Stunt Professionals for Film and Television.
+Stuntphone.com is the online database of "Qualified Stunt Professionals" for Film and Television.
 To see how we Qualify Stunt Professionals please see the Contact Us Page of the site.

-Stuntphone.com is the only online database of Qualified Stunt Professionals.
 Stuntphone.com is the only site that researches the Qualifications of every applicant.
 If you Qualify, you can be listed.
 Even though the site charges a membership fee, we are not motivated by the bottom line.
 Our only goal is to have the most complete database of "Quaulified Stunt Professionals."
-Stuntphone.com will not limit you to the number of pictures you upload or reels you want to link over from You Tube.
-As long as the videos and pictures are stunt related and of the right size and file type.
+Stuntphone.com will not limit you to the number of pictures you upload or reels you want to link over from You Tube or Vimeo.
+While other sites limit you....Stuntphone does not.

 John Dixon is the owner operator designer and publisher of the Stuntphone Brand.
 He is an accomplished Stunt Professional with over 100 different TV shows and Films to his credit.
 He has been a proud SAG member since 1994 and started to offer the Stuntphone Brand of resources to the community in 2006 with the birth of Stuntphone.com.
-John always believed that a body of work and not just your SAG card made you a Stunt Professional, and he is sticking to those convictions by creating Stuntphone.com, iPhone and Android apps, and The Stunt Phone Book.
+John always believed that a body of work and not just your SAG card made you a Stunt Professional, and he is sticking to those convictions by creating Stuntphone.com, iPhone and Android apps, and The Stuntphone Stunt Service.
 You must be a Qualified Stunt Professional to be in any of the aforementioned products.

-- 1. We provide the ability for Stunt Coordinators to contact "Qualified Stunt Professionals" with one phone call.
+We provide the ability for Stunt Coordinators to contact many "Qualified Stunt Professionals" with one phone call.
 We also provide a Contact number for Coordinators and Stunt Professionals who do not want their personal phone information available to the public.
 There are many times that you cannot answer your phone when you are on set.
 This is where it is advantages to have someone answering those calls for you.

 Yes and No.....please read on.

 We will not blindly spam an email of Production or Stunt Coordinators like other services.
 Not only does this anger the receivers of said email, but these bulk submissions do not set you apart individually.
 The Stunt Business is a personal relationship business.
 If you want to submit to a show we suggest that you either mail in or email a headshot to the Stunt Coordinator or Production to the appropriate address.
 Coordinators are a lot more likely to remember a submission that includes a personal note that sets you apart from the competition.
 Most bulk submission go to one place.
 The Trash.

 If you are not willing to do the work of submitting yourself, then you should probably think of another career.
 Submitting and hustling is the "work part" of being a Stunt Professional.

 The best way to get work is through networking.
 And one of the best ways to network is to hustle.
 Basically, to "hustle", is to find where a stunt coordinator is working, go to the set and introduce yourself.
 The basic rules are to find an appropriate time to introduce yourself, be professional and don't linger any longer than necessary.
 Politely drop off your headshot and resume and move on.
 DO NOT HUSTLE IN A GROUP!
 I cannot stress this enough.
 Bombarding a Coordinator on set in a group is the worst thing you can do.

 DO NOT CRASH A CLOSED SET.
 EVER!
 If the set is a closed set... move on.
 Crashing a closed set only puts the Coordinator in a bad situation with production and makes you look like an ASS who cannot follow directions.

 If you have other questions, call us at (818) 769-1777.